 Austin Energy evaluates individual tour requests on a case-by-case basis.

-- Tours must either be for educational purposes or related to utility activities.
+- Tours must be either for educational purposes or related to utility activities.

 - School grade level must be grade 4 or higher.

 - One supervising adult is required per every 8 minors (minors are age 17 and below).

 - Adult participants should be prepared to show a valid ID at the plant.

 - Austin Energy prohibits the use of still cameras and video equipment.
 Make special requests in advance if photos or video are required.